BenVigos/Computational-Biology/assignment3/equations.md

 ## 5. Tumor Growth Laws

-Tumor growth is implemented as a change in target volume, using Michaelis-Menten-like dependence on oxygen.
-*(Slide # 9, Spatiotemporal Models 1 lecture; Slide # 59, Enzyme Kinetics lecture)*
+Tumor growth is implemented as a change in target volume, using Michaelis-Menten-like dependence on oxygen *(Slide # 9, Spatiotemporal Models 1 lecture; Slide # 59, Enzyme Kinetics lecture)*

 ### 5.1 Normal tumor growth